 If you file a UM claim, you could pursue compensation for your medical bills, lost wages, and other expenses.
 Some policies will even compensate you for your pain and suffering.
-Every policy is different, and DeMayo Law Offices, LLP can review yours to determine what it will cover and the available limits.
+Every policy is different, and DeMayo Law Offices can review yours to determine what it will cover and the available limits.

 Filing a Lawsuit Against the At-Fault Driver

+Violating traffic laws is a conscious decision to behave dangerously despite how it might affect other peoples’ lives and safety.
 You have a right to sue the other motorist for the injuries they caused in the accident.
 Filing a lawsuit in North Carolina requires obeying a three-year statute of limitations.
 This is a strict timeframe for initiating this type of case in civil court.